CogentRoleplayCommunity/RulebookTemplate/Running the Game.md

 | Trauma | 4 | -4D6 | Serious Injury |
 | Trauma | 5 | -5D6 | Dead |

-Anytime a Character is injured, they must check if they [succeed or fail](#narrative-success-and-failure) an Endurance skill check vs the total of all injury levels the Character has.
-If they will automatically fail, they fall unconscious.
+Anytime a Character is injured, they must check if they automatically [fail](#narrative-failure) an Endurance skill check vs the total of all injury levels the Character has.
+If they do, they fall unconscious.

 > Bob the boxer has endured through 6 grueling rounds, and has now been hit with a devastating uppercut.
-> Bob previously had two Level 1 injuries, one Level 2 injury, and now has received a Level 3 injury.
-Bob has a total of 7 injury levels (1 + 1 + 2 + 3).
+> Bob previously had two Level 1 injuries, one Level 2 injury, and now has received a Level 4 injury.
+Bob has a total of 8 injury levels (1 + 1 + 2 + 4).
 > Bob's Endurance Dice Pool is 3D6 + 2D6(STR) + 2D6 (Endurance) or 7D6.
-7D6 is not greater than 7CL, so Bob falls to the mat unconscious.
+7D6 is not greater than 8CL, so Bob falls to the mat unconscious.

-#### Injury Category

-There are three injury categories [Trivial, Wounded, and Trauma].
-An injury is a Trivial injury if the injury level is 0 or 1, an injury is a Wound if the injury level is 2 or 3, and an injury a Traumatic injury if the injury level is 4 or greater.

 #### Healing

-There are three types of healing [Natural healing, Medical treatment, and Emergency Care].
-Regardless of the type of healing, the CL for the healing check is always the total of all injury levels the patient (injured Character) has.
+There are three types of Healing that correspond to the three types of Injury Categories.
+Trivial Injuries are healed by Natural Healing, Wounds are healed by Medical Treatment, and Trauma is healed by Emergency Care.

-**Natural Healing:** Typically once per Chapter a Character may declare they are *Naturally Healing*.
-The Character makes an Endurance skill check, with one of two outcomes:
+* **Natural Healing:** During any Scene, the Narrator may declare that the Characters are *Naturally Healing*.
+Each Player chooses:

-* **Narrative Success:** A Trivial injury is reduced by -1 (removing the injury if the Injury Level is less than 0) per Narrative Success.
-* **Narrative Failure:** A non-trivial injury is increased by +1 per Narrative Failure (the same injury can not be increase more than once).
+  * *Default:* Reduce the Trivial Injury with the highest Injury Level by -1 Level.
+If any Injury is reduced to -1, the Injury is removed.
+  * *Endurance:* Perform an Endurance Dice Roll with a CL equal to the sum of all Trivial Injuries.
+Modify the Trivial Injury with the highest Injury level by the Narrative Success or Failure.
+If the Injury is reduced to -1, the Injury is removed.
+  * *Medical Treatment:* If the Character is receiving Medical Treatment, treat the Medical Treatment Dice Roll as an assist roll for Natural Healing (treat *Default* healing as having 1 NoS for this purpose).

-**Medical Treatment:** Medical treatment requires the use of a [Specialization](/Playing%20the%20Game.md#skills) and adequate medical supplies.
-Typically a Character can attempt medical treatment on a patient (target Character) once per Chapter.
-Narrative Success or Failure affects how long the medical treatment takes (with Narrative Failure increasing the number of days the Character needs treatment).
-Medical Treatment reduces the highest non-traumatic injury by -1.
+* **Medical Treatment:** Medical treatment requires the use of a [Specialization](/Playing%20the%20Game.md#skills) and adequate medical supplies.
+A Character can not provide Medical Treatment to themselves, and Medical Treatment must be a declared Action.
+When providing Medical Treatment the Player must:
+  * Perform a *Medical Treatment* Dice Roll with a CL equal to the sum of all Wounds of the patient Character.
+  * Modify the Wound with the highest Injury Level by the Narrative Success or Failure.
+If the Injury is reduced to -1, the Injury is removed.
+* **Emergency Care:** Emergency Care requires the use of a [Specialization](/Playing%20the%20Game.md#skills) and adequate surgical equipment.
+A Character can not perform Emergency Care on themselves, and Emergency Care must be a declared Action.
+When providing Emergency Care the Player must:
+  * Perform an *Emergency Care* Dice Roll with a CL equal to the sum of all Trauma Injuries of the patient Character.
+  * *Emergency Care* must target only one Trauma Injury.
+Replace the Trauma Injury with a Level 3 Scar Injury.
+    * Modify the Scar Injury by the Narrative Success or Failure.
+The Scar Injury can not be reduced below Level 0.
+  * Multiple *Emergency Care* Dice Rolls may be performed on the same Injury in the same Scene (so long as the patient still lives).

-**Emergency Care:** Unlike other methods of healing, emergency care can be used multiple times per Chapter on the same patient.
-Each time a Character performs emergency care on a patient (target Character), they are making an injury permanent (ie sacrifice the limb to save the body).
-Narrative Success reduces the injury level before it becomes permanent, Narrative Failure increases the injury level of the injury, but the Character may attempt another round of Emergency Care (or lose the patient).
-Due to the high risk the patient may die, most emergency care is done as a [collaborative roll](/Playing%20the%20Game.md#assists-and-collaborations).
+  * Due to the high risk the patient may die, most emergency care is done as a [collaborative roll](/Playing%20the%20Game.md#assists-and-collaborations).

 ### Destiny Rolls